Abhijnan-Bajpai/automatic-nft-transactions/README.md

 A use case could be giving out customized NFTs as a souvenir to every member of a public event!

+Add the base image design into the img folder

 Try running some of the following tasks:

 ```shell